doubleotoo/pipeline/README.md

 Pipeline - Eliminate boiler-plate code for AJAX interactions
 ============================================================

+## INSPIRATION

+I was inspired to do this project because of the following Facebook Tech Talk - https://www.facebook.com/video/video.php?v=596368660334

 ## DESCRIPTION

 As web developers, we are always writing the same boilerplate javascript code to wire very similar AJAX interactions.
 This is unnecessary and there is a better way.

 90% of AJAX interactions can be boiled to a very small set of steps: